 Ah, the guilt trip.
 Not exactly the trip you had in mind when you started this amazing traveler life.
 And there’s no reason for it either.

 If a recruiter makes you feel guilty when they know you’re working with more than one company, that would be like Amazon trying to make you feel bad for checking Google to compare prices on that new latte machine you want.

 Of course, we are going to shop around and do our homework.
 The recruiters know they would also if they were in our shoes.
 Plus, it’s super important to know this: not all companies have the same jobs.
 So not only is working with two or more companies helpful in getting us fair pay, but it’s smart and really expands our options on the job search.

 Bill rates change, regions that have the most need for your specialty change, and sometimes companies can even offer you different money for the same job for lots of valid reasons.
 Have three recruiters!
 Three, three, three!

-If your travel therapy recruiter shows any of these red flags, make a move.
+If you’re seeing these travel therapy recruiter red flags with who you’re working with, make a move.
 Make a change.
 Be bold and brave and make sure you have three recruiters you truly like and trust.